fpgasystems/hacc/docs/infrastructure.md

 ![ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.](../imgs/infrastructure.png "ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.")
 *ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.*

-We are offering twenty-four Alveo data center accelerator cards and one Versal card.
-Remember that each high-end server exposes **only one reconfigurable accelerator card to the user.** The following tables give an overview of ETHZ-HACC **server names** and their **resources:**
+We are offering two types of deployment servers: those with only one accelerator (i.e., U250, U280, U55C, U50D, and the Versal servers), and  the HACC boxes (i.e., servers with different types of accelerators including GPUs, FPGAs, and ACAPs).
+In total, we are offering twelve GPUs, thirty-one Alveo data center accelerator cards and seven Versal cards.
+The following tables give an overview of ETHZ-HACC **server names** and their **resources:**

 <!-- | Cluster | # instances | Booking | Names              | Examples                            |
 |---------|-------------|---------|--------------------|-------------------------------------|